MatAtBread/nodent/README.md

 `use nodent-generators` generates code which is reasonably easy to follow, but is best not used for anything beyond experimentation as it requires an advanced browser on the client-side, or Node v4.x.x.
 The performance and memory overhead of generators is poor - currently (Node v6.6.0) averaging 3.5 times slower compared to the es7 with 'lazyThenables'.

 #### Engine
 `use nodent-engine` does _not_ transpile standard ES7 async/await constructs, but only transpiles the additional non-standard features provided by nodent - await anywhere, async getters, async return and throw.
 At the time of writing, not many runtimes implement async and await - Chrome v53 does with command line flags, and Edge 14 are examples.
 On Chrome, performance is better than generators, but not quite as good as Promises, and still less than half the speed of ES7 mode.
+In promises mode, there is no need for a runtime at all.
+Specifying the option `use nodent-engine {"noRuntime":true}` will generate pure ES5 code at the cost of some loss in performance and increase in code size.

 Use within a browser
 ====================